robinbraemer/awesome/README.md

 *   [halirutan/IntelliJ-Key-Promoter-X](https://github.com/halirutan/IntelliJ-Key-Promoter-X) - Modern IntelliJ plugin to learn shortcuts for buttons
 *   [SkriptLang/Skript](https://github.com/SkriptLang/Skript) - Skript is a Spigot plugin which allows server admins to customize their server easily, but without the hassle of programming a plugin or asking/paying someone to program a plugin for them.
 *   [PaperMC/Paper](https://github.com/PaperMC/Paper) - The most widely used, high performance Minecraft server that aims to fix gameplay and mechanics inconsistencies
-*   [ViaVersion/ViaVersion](https://github.com/ViaVersion/ViaVersion) - Allows the connection of newer clients to older server versions for Minecraft servers.

 ## C++